zuozhenggh/learning-library/developer-library/rest-services-for-adb-appDevLive/create-table/create-table.md

-# Modern Application Development with Oracle REST Data Services - Lab 1: Create and auto-REST enable a table
+# Modern Application Development with Oracle REST Data Services - Create and auto-REST enable a table

 ## Introduction